 Always Test Patch.
 Whether you are trying a new product or re-introducing a product after a beauty detox, it is always a good idea to do a test patch first.
 This means apply the product on your arm or leg to see if your skin reacts negatively.

 Oatmeal.
 Colloidal oatmeal has been a long time staple for helping soothe skin conditions such as eczema, and it can also help rosacea sufferers.
 Look for creams containing oatmeal or make your own mask using oats and water.

 Look At Your Diet.
-We are what we eat, so consider loading up on anti-inflammatory foods including salmon, kale, blueberries and avocados.
+We are what we eat, so consider loading="lazy" up on anti-inflammatory foods including salmon, kale, blueberries and avocados.
 Turmeric and ginger may also help, while some people swear by fish oil supplements.

 Cleanse Carefully.
 Anyone with rosacea or sensitive skin should take care not to over wash their face with harsh products, which will strip it off its oils and cause further irritation.
 Look for a gentle cream cleanser and rinse it off with warm (not hot) water.
 Gently pat the face dry with a soft, clean towel.

 Skip the Harsh Exfoliators.
 Even if you have rosacea, it is a good idea to do an occasional gentle exfoliation – but it’s important not to overdo it in frequency or harshness.
 Try a gentle glycolic acid based exfoliator once or twice a week and see how your skin tolerates it.

 Look for Calming Ingredients.
 Skin calming ingredients include chamomile, aloe and niacinamide (a vitamin B derivative).
 These can be found in serums as well as moisturizers, while 100% aloe vera gel can also be found in drugstores.